awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

       Leave the defaults selected for the DB cluster parameter group and DB parameter group, unless you have your own custom parameter groups that you want to use\.

-   1. Accept all other default settings for **Additional configuration**, such as Monitoring, Log exports, and so on\.
+   1. Accept all other default settings for **Additional configuration**, such as Encryption, Log exports, and so on\.

 1. Choose **Create database**\.